Displaying a bar chart with ChartJS

 Step 4 - Adding "My bar chart" item to the navigation menu

-script of the Web App (see Get Started | New menu items for more information).
+Finally, to give users access to the mybarchart.php bar chart view, a menu item definition is added into the menu.php script of the Web App (see Get Started | New menu items for more information).

-script is located into the INSTALL_DIR/applications/default/app/
+The menu.php script is located into the INSTALL_DIR/applications/default/app/ folder.

 Script menu.php